Macbook seasoned 2011 15 Inch evaluate

 Hardware

-When deciding between models, realize that the 13″ models all share Intel HD 3000 graphics as the sole provider.
+When deciding between models, realize that the 13″ models share Intel HD 3000 graphics as the sole provider.
 This is a source of frustration for gamers because the chip is pretty weak for modern games.
 The smaller models also use the gaps between the keys as speaker holes and lack a subwoofer; expect a slightly more tin sound.

 Read More Article :